microsoft/LightGBM/R-package/README.md

     "
 ```

-Preparing a CRAN package and installing it
+Preparing a CRAN Package and Installing It
 ------------------------------------------

 This section is primarily for maintainers, but may help users and contributors to understand the structure of the R package.